 Helping Munni and her family has inspired us to help other single mothers with their children.

 Give the Needy Foundation is similar to other charities who want to make a difference and help child poverty and exploitation.
 It is an organization funded and driven by caring, responsible supporters, in a cooperative effort to try and help improve the world.
-Our difference is that we focus on single mothers one family at a time; so our efforts make a lifetime impact.

 I hope the above story will inspire you to help us, not necessarily on a monthly basis, but anything that you could contribute is helpful.
 If not, we encourage you to help other charities or people in need